Key and Lascoux polynomials for symmetric orbit closures: Introduction

 We denote the closures of the $\K$-orbits corresponding to $z=z^{-1} \in S_n$ by $X_z^\O$ and $X_z^\Sp$, respectively.
 Wyser and Yong~\cite{WyserYong} identified a natural family of ``$\K$-Schubert polynomials'' that represent the cohomology classes of these orbit closures, which have been further studied in~\cite{HMP6,HMP1,Pawlowski2019}.
 We write these polynomials as $\fkSO_z$ and $\fkSS_z$ and refer to them as \defn{involution Schubert polynomials} of orthogonal and symplectic types; see Section~\ref{ischub-sect} for a self-contained algebraic definition.

-In this paper, we begin the study of two new families of ``shifted'' key polynomials, which we refer to as \defn{$P$- and $Q$-key polynomials}.
+In this paper, we begin the study of two new families of`shifted key polynomials, which we refer to as \defn{$P$- and $Q$-key polynomials}.
 The ordinary key polynomial $\kappa_{w,\lambda}$ is obtained by applying the \defn{isobaric divided difference operator} $\pi_w$ to the monomial $x^\lambda$, which is the Schubert polynomial of a \defn{dominant} permutation of shape $\lambda$ (as defined in Section~\ref{ischub-sect}).
 We construct our shifted key polynomials $\pkey_{w,\lambda}$ and $\qkey_{w,\lambda}$ by the same divided difference equation, but replacing $x^\lambda$ with certain \defn{dominant} involution Schubert polynomials (of symplectic type in the $P$-case and orthogonal type in the $Q$-case).

 This leads to an explicit algebraic definition of polynomials $\pkey_{w,\lambda}$ and $\qkey_{w,\lambda}$ that will be presented in Section~\ref{coh-subsect2}.
 We are motivated to study these functions by a number of interesting properties in parallel with key polynomials and conjectural connections to involution Schubert polynomials.
 Most significantly: \begin{itemize} \item The $P$- and $Q$-key polynomials $\pkey_{w,\lambda}$ and $\qkey_{w,\lambda}$ are sums of \defn{$P$- and $Q$-atom polynomials} analogous to the usual atoms; see Section~\ref{coh-subsect2}.
-When the partition $\lambda$ is \defn{strict} in the sense of having all distinct parts (which we assume from now on), the $P$- and $Q$-key polynomials, as well as the $P$- and $Q$-atom polynomials, all have nonnegative coefficients.
+When the partition $\lambda$ is \defn{strict} in the sense of having all distinct parts (which we assume for the rest of this introduction), the $P$- and $Q$-key polynomials, as well as the $P$- and $Q$-atom polynomials, all have nonnegative coefficients.
 In fact, shifted key polynomials are $\NN$-linear combinations of key polynomials, while shifted atoms are $\NN$-linear combinations of atom polynomials by Theorem~\ref{thm:key_osp_key_positive}.

 \item The families of $Q$-key and $Q$-atom polynomials are naturally indexed by weak compositions that sort to \defn{symmetric partitions} (partitions that are invariant under transpose), which we refer to as \defn{symmetric weak compositions}.
-The families of $P$-key and $P$-atom polynomials are naturally indexed by a slightly smaller set of \defn{skew-symmetric weak compositions} defined in Section~\ref{coh-subsect2}.
+The families of $P$-key and $P$-atom polynomials are similarly indexed by certain \defn{skew-symmetric weak compositions} defined in Section~\ref{coh-subsect2}.

 \item Just as key polynomials are partial versions of Schur functions, $P$- and $Q$-key polynomials are partial versions of the \defn{Schur $P$- and $Q$-functions} $P_\lambda$ and $Q_\lambda$.
 Specifically, if $n\gg 0$ then $\pkey_{w_0,\lambda} = P_{\lambda}(x_1, \dotsc, x_n)$ and $\qkey_{w_0,\lambda} = Q_{\lambda}(x_1, \dotsc, x_n)$ for $w_0=n\cdots 321 \in S_n$ by Theorem~\ref{stab-thm}.